champa720/basecamp/mkdocs/v2/docs/Digital-Pedagogy/INTE-5300/Media-Deconstruction/2021-07-06-examining-portrayals-of-race-in-the-media.md

     url: https://youtu.be/sNvYzmFsAi8
 ---

+??? quote "Assignment"
     1. Find any media message, a printed message, a news episode, a television show, an image of a protest sign, a billboard, a speech, a song, a book... literally ANY public message that is out in the world that you feel is commen!ng on, or making a statement about, or has to do, in any way, with race and our current moment.
     2. In the Discussion below post an image or provide a link to the media message you have chosen along with your deconstruc!on of the media message you have chosen to deconstruct.
     3. Use the 5 Key Ques!ons to frame your deconstruc!on, however, please include the following ques!ons in your analysis:
         - Who is the “target audience”?
 What is their age, ethnicity, class, profession, interests, etc.?
 What words, images or sounds suggest this?
         - What is the “text” of the message?
 (What we actually see and/or hear: wri"en or spoken words, photos, drawings, logos, design, music, sounds, etc.)
         - What is the “subtext” of the message?
 (What do you think is the hidden or unstated meaning?)
 What kind of lifestyle is presented?
 Is it glamorized?
 How?
         - What values are expressed?
         - What posi!ve messages are presented?
 What nega!ve messages are presented?
         - What groups of people does this message empower?
 What groups does it disempower?
 How does this serve the media maker's interests?
         - What part of the story is not being told?
 How and where could you get more informa!on about the untold stories?

 ## Media Deconstruction